allan-bismarck/privacyPolicies/privacyPolicyCalculadoraDePercentualDeGordura.md

 If you have any questions or concerns related to this Privacy Policy, please contact us at allan_b95@outlook.com.

-Thank you for trusting us, and we hope you enjoy the *Calculadora de % de gordura, IMC e água*!
+Thank you for trusting us, and we hope you enjoy the *FitBalance*!

 *Allan Bismarck de Souza Santos*